Humboldt Broncos bus crash: Depiction in media

 A book about the team and the crash, Humble Beginnings of the Humboldt Broncos and the 2017–2018 Team, by Barry Heath was released in October 2018.
 Heath assembled his book from previously published materials and media interviews.
 The families of the players and personnel on the bus were contacted and declined to participate, and Heath proceeded without their input.
 After the book's release, several family members, including Logan Boulet's father, Toby, and Darcy Haugen's wife, Christina, made statements asking people not to purchase the book.

 Two television documentary films on the team's return to the ice, CBC Television's Humboldt: The New Season and TSN's 2 Roads to Humboldt, received Canadian Screen Award nominations at the 8th Canadian Screen Awards, the former for Best Documentary Program and the latter for Best Sports Feature Segment.
 An additional documentary; 29 Forever was created by The Sports Network and premiered on the first anniversary of the crash.

 In March 2021, one of the survivors; Kaleb Dahlgren published a memoir entitled Crossroads: My Story of Tragedy and Resilience as a Humboldt Bronco.
 The book memorializes the accident and the deceased victims, and also discusses his journey through his type one diabetes diagnosis and his father's medical diagnosis prior to the accident.

 Canadian documentary news program W5 aired a segment called "The Humboldt Driver" in October 2021 which detailed the crash, included an interview with Sidhu, and examined the Canadian trucking industry.

+In 2025, survivor Ryan Straschnitzki debuted the television documentary series We Were Broncos, profiling his perseverance in rebuilding his life and beginning to compete in adaptive wheelchair sports, on AMI-tv.